ekwan/cctk/docs/recipe_08.rst

 Aligning Two Molecules
 """"""""""""""""""""""

-- We can create a new ``Group`` object from any molecule by specifying which atom to make the attachment point.
+- We can create a new ``Group`` object from any molecule by specifying which atom to make the attachment point from.
-- As previously, the ``attach_to`` atom must only be making one bond; usually a hydrogen is a good choice.
+- As before, the ``attach_to`` atom must only be making one bond; usually a hydrogen is a good choice.

 ::